Make sure your journeys are safe this festive season

-- Have your driver's license with you at all times.
+- Have your driver's licence with you at all times.

 - Always make sure you and your passengers are buckled up.
-Here's more info on seatbelt safety.
+Here's more information on seatbelt safety.

 - Always adhere to the speed limit – driving too fast or too slowly can be a potential hazard.

-- Keep a safe following distance, this will give you enough time to react in an emergency.
+- Keep a safe following distance so that you have enough time to react in an emergency.
 Remember to increase your following distance when visibility is poor and when the road is wet.

-- Drive with your lights on - this will help you to be visible to other drivers.
+- Drive with your lights on - this will make you more visible to other drivers.

-- Always check your blind spot before changing lanes, even when driving on a road that seems deserted.
+- Always check your blind spot before changing lanes, even when the road seems deserted.

 - Always be cautious when approaching a railway crossing.
-Be sure to slow down and proceed only when it is safe to do so.
+Be sure to slow down and cross only when it is safe to do so.

 - Stay alert and keep an eye on what's happening around you.

-- Always be prepared.
-Carry an emergency kit with items that would come in handy if you're stranded on the side of the road or involved in a vehicle accident.
+- Always be prepared for emergencies.
+Carry an emergency kit with items that will come in handy if you're stranded on the side of the road or involved in a vehicle crash.

-- Try to recognise potentially dangerous drivers and pedestrians along the road and keep well clear of them.
-Find out more on pedestrian safety.
+- Watch out for potentially dangerous drivers and pedestrians walking along the road and keep well clear of them.
+Find out more about pedestrian safety.

-- Be on the lookout for obstructions like potholes or animals, which often stray into the road, especially in rural areas.
+- Be on the lookout for obstructions like potholes or animals which may stray into the road, especially in rural areas.